OpenSpec Lifecycle

 ## Scenario: Provider routing selects best match

-Given a routing request for tier "victory"
+Given a routing request for grade "B"

-And providers [anthropic, openai, ollama] are available
+And providers [anthropic, openai-codex, ollama] are available

-When the routing engine scores providers
+When the route controller scores providers

 Directory Structure